 This is my FAVORITE of all these Olympic activities!

-This website keeps an updated list of medal counts per country, in a perfect little easy-to-understand table.
+There are websites that keep an updated list of medal counts per country, in a perfect little easy-to-understand table, they can be found with a simple Google search.
 (This gets me all excited for the plentiful therapy opportunities!)

 And this website has free flag printables for every country.
 YAY!